 CRIP TIME WATCH.
 2025

-The performance draws on real strategies shared by chronically ill women who work remotely — pacing, anticipating, pushing through — gathered in interviews by human geographer Dr. Elisabetta Crovara.
-Its 12-hour structure was inspired by one participant who adopted longer, non-consecutive workdays to allow space for rest and medical care.
-I wrote the script by weaving these testimonies with my own experience of chronic illness.
+The performance draws on real temporal strategies shared by chronically ill women navigating remote work — pacing, anticipating, pushing through — gathered in interviews by human geographer Dr. Elisabetta Crovara.
+The 12-hour structure was inspired by one participant’s non-consecutive workdays, allowing space for rest and medical care.
+I wrote the script by weaving these testimonies with my own experience.
 I am the woman in the video.
 Every push, pause, and collapse is mine.

 Acknowledgments: